 In the past in Ohio and currently in many other states, all real estate agents would have been working for the home owner or seller, in just about all cases.
 In the past, every agent had a “fiduciary responsibility” (or obligation of allegiance) to the seller, even when the agent was instrumental in bringing the buyer to that particular home.
 This scenario is no longer the case in Ohio.

 In 1996, an Ohio Bill, titled Ohio House Bill 354 was passed which gave potential home buyers the option of equal representation with a real estate agent representing the buyer's best interest in the transaction.
-This new relationship is call “Buyer Representation” or simply a “Buyer’s Agent.”
+This new relationship is called “Buyer Representation” or simply a “Buyer’s Agent.”

 As described in the above-mentioned consumer guide, "In [a buyer’s agency] relationship, a buyer’s agent and the brokerage owe the buyer the duties of loyalty, obedience, confidentiality, accounting, and reasonable skill and care in performing their duties and any other duties contained in an agency agreement.
 The agent and brokerage are required to act solely on behalf of the buyer’s interests to seek the best price and terms for the buyer.
 Finally, a buyer’s agent and brokerage also have a duty to disclose to the buyer all material information obtained from the seller or from any other source."